jooapa/Angry_Birds_Decompilation/README.md

 or you can run it in the terminal with:

     python birdout.py <file.lua> <file.lua> ...

+passing only a folder will decrypt all .lua files in the directory.

+    python birdout.py <directory>

 Understandable, if you don't trust the .exe or the .jar file: openssl.exe. here is a virustotal scan: [virustotal](https://www.virustotal.com/gui/file/be0f086b9303fd52b6f5ec094c753c2b68f02559eb462f23929e72a6996eb1f8/detection/f-be0f086b9303fd52b6f5ec094c753c2b68f02559eb462f23929e72a6996eb1f8-1703249224) and here scan for the unluac.jar: [virustotal](https://www.virustotal.com/gui/file/50f23c0b1cb85cc2bd07055ce782a918fdcb5d36d18d268b9606298d801bbb6e/detection/f-50f23c0b1cb85cc2bd07055ce782a918fdcb5d36d18d268b9606298d801bbb6e-1689512688)